Yolosaurus/Math-tution-website/README.md

 Math tution website

-Designed to provide an interactive way of learning math for those who want to extend themselves and uni students.
+Designed to provide an interactive way of learning math for uni students and those who want to extend themselves.